JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 [Lombok](https://projectlombok.org/) is a great tool that makes your Java code concise and clean.
 But there are a few things to consider when using Lombok with JPA, and to follow them easily, JPA Buddy provides corresponding inspections:

-- Avoid using @EqualsAndHashCode and @Data with JPA entities.
+- Avoid using `@`EqualsAndHashCode and `@`Data with JPA entities.
 Entities are immutable by their nature, so implementing equals() and hashCode() for them is not a trivial task.
 The implementations provided by Lombok are not well suited for JPA entities and may cause issues with collections and accidental loading of lazy attributes.

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/E6qZXvz-Fs0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-- Always exclude lazy attributes when using @ToString - by default, @ToString includes all the object fields.
+- Always exclude lazy attributes when using `@`ToString - by default, `@`ToString includes all the object fields.
 Such an approach can have an unwanted side-effect for JPA entities: accidentally loading lazy attributes.
 This can easily harm the application performance or lead to a LazyInitializationException if it happens outside a transaction.

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fUtRJBKskig" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-- Don’t forget to add @NoArgsConstructor to entities with @Builder or @AllArgsConstructor – they introduce their own constructors, so the compiler doesn’t generate a default one.
+- Don’t forget to add `@`NoArgsConstructor to entities with `@`Builder or `@`AllArgsConstructor – they introduce their own constructors, so the compiler doesn’t generate a default one.
 A no-argument constructor is required for all JPA entities according to the specification.

 ![no_args_constructor](img/no_args_constructor.jpeg)